Neatastic/neatastic.github.io/_posts/2017-06-01-first-post.markdown

 It might be Neatastic blog, but right now, Neatastic is me : [Antoine Cordelois](https://www.linkedin.com/in/antoine-cordelois/){:target="_blank"}.

-I am a UX researcher who decided to cultivate his other skill set : software and web developement, mostly web nowadays.
+I am an UX researcher who decided to cultivate his other skill set : software and web developement, mostly web nowadays.

 For four years now, I have been working as a freelance full stack developer.